adrienZ/adrienzaganelli.com/content/blog/everything-you-need-to-create-your-first-skill-as-a-developer.md

 ### Validating the skill

-Let's not forget to make sure everything is ok, you can use
+Let's not forget to make sure it respects the specification, you can use
 - [skill-ref](https://github.com/agentskills/agentskills/tree/main/skills-ref)
 - [agent-ecosystem/skill-validator](https://github.com/agent-ecosystem/skill-validator) (**My recommandation**) and `skill-validator check --strict .agents/skills/vue-use-template-ref`